Skip to main content

 Latest news from Loopholeโ€‹

 Your support will keep us motivated to keep building Loophole.
-If you want to request a special feature or wish to share your feedback about Loophole, feel free to fill out the google form or email us at loophole@main.dev.
+If you want to request a special feature or wish to share your feedback about Loophole, feel free to reach out to loophole@main.dev.